-The development of a Wagyu seedstock breeding herd can occur a number of ways, but there are important considerations that need to be taken into account before leaping in.
+The development of a Wagyu seedstock breeding herd can occur in a number of ways, but there are important considerations that need to be taken into account before leaping in.

-Before you enter the industry the decision needs to be made as to which entry level to start.
-This may be a matter of how much financial input you are willing to commit or may be based on what your breeding aims are.
+The starting point of entry into the Wagyu industry may be a matter of how much financial input you are willing to commit or may be based on what your breeding aims are.
 The options are plentiful and will require some pre-planning and a strategic breeding plan.

 The Australian Wagyu breed consists of Wagyu fullblood 100%, purebred Wagyu F4 93+% and crossbred Wagyu animals.
 Guidelines for assessing Wagyu cattle in Australia can be found here.

 A new breeder may choose to commence with Wagyu crossbred animals which produce commercial steers for slaughter and females for slaughter or grading up towards purebred status.

 The grading up from crossbred Wagyu F1 50% takes four generations and is a long term project.
 Of course you can have F1, F2 or F3 females and simply produce commercial Wagyu beef without grading up and simply replace the females from other breeders as needed.

 The second option is to purchase registered fullblood or purebred females from other breeders to get started.
 This has the advantage of reducing the time taken to breed up and you gain full pedigree records by purchasing AWA registered animals.